AMReX-Combustion/PeleC/Docs/sphinx_doc/Algorithms.rst

 PeleC Timestepping
 ------------------

-PeleC uses two method of timestepping: a second order explicit method, and a spectral defferred correction (SDC) approach.
+PeleC uses two method of timestepping: a second order explicit method, and a spectral deferred correction (SDC) approach.
 These approaches share several code modules to perform the update; both used an iteration to couple the various physics together.

 Standard Time Advance
 ~~~~~~~~~~~~~~~~~~~~~
 The standard time advance is a second order predictor-corrector approach with (optional) fixed point iteration to tightly couple the reaction and transport.
-The Advection and diffusio (:math:`AD`) terms are computed explicitly using a finite-volume formulation; reaction trerms are integrated with VODE (SUNDIALS) with a forcing term that includes advection and diffusion (:math:`F_{AD}`).
+The Advection and diffusion (:math:`AD`) terms are computed explicitly using a finite-volume formulation; reaction terms are integrated with VODE (SUNDIALS) with a forcing term that includes advection and diffusion (:math:`F_{AD}`).
 For cold start the reaction term (:math:`I_R`) is evaluated from the instantaneous state without a forcing term.

 .. math::
    S^n = AD(\overbrace{u^n}^\text{FillPatch at $t^n$})